 Advantages of MacDermid zinc-nickel plating processes

-Zinc-nickel is the choice for high performance coatings in automotive applications.
-Enviralloy NiSpeed is the process of choice for zinc-nickel applicators who demand high plating rates from their alkaline plating solutions.
+Zinc-nickel plating is the choice for high performance coatings in automotive applications.
+Enviralloy NiSpeed is the process of choice for zinc-nickel applicators who demand high deposition rates from their alkaline plating solutions.

 MacDermid Zinc-Nickel Plating Systems